-6.1 Tensile Testing Machines-Machines used for determining ultimate strength or other "static" material properties shall conform to Practices E 4.
-Machines used for cyclic fatigue testing may be either nonresonant mechanical, hydraulic, or magnetic systems or resonant type using forced vibrations excited by magnetic or centrifugal force and shall conform to Practice E 467.
+6.1 Tensile Testing Machines-Machines used for determining proportional limit stress, ultimate strength or other "static" material properties shall conform to Practices E 4.
+Machines used for cyclic fatigue testing may be either nonresonant mechanical, hydraulic, or magnetic systems or resonant type using forced vibration excited by magnetic or centrifugal force and shall conform to Practice E 467.

-6.2 Gripping Devices-Devices used to grip the tensile specimens may be of the types discussed in 6.2 of Test Method C 1273 as long as they meet the requirements of this practice and Test Method C 1273.
+6.2 Gripping Devices-Devices used to grip the test specimens may be of the types discussed in 6.2 of Test Method

+C 1275 as long as they meet the requirements of this practice and Test Method C 1275.

-6.3 Load Train Couplers-Devices used to align the load train and to act as an interface between the gripping devices and the testing machine may be of the types discussed in 6.3 of Test Method C 1273 as long as they meet the requirements of this practice and Test Method C 1273.
+6.3 Load Train Couplers-Devices used to align the load train and to act as an interface between the gripping devices and the testing machine may be of the types discussed in 6.3 of Test Method C 1275 as long as they meet the requirements of this practice and Test Method C 1275.

-6.4 Strain Measurement-Determine strain by means of either a suitable extensioneter or strain gages as discussed in Test Method C 1273.
-Extensioneters shall satisfy Practice E 83, Class B-1 requirements and are recommended instead of strain gages for test specimens with gage lengths of $\geq 25$ mm.
-Calibrate extensioneters periodically in accordance with Practice E 83.
+6.4 Strain Measurement-Determine strain by means of either a suitable extensometer or strain gages as discussed in Test Method C 1275.
+Extensometers shall satisfy Practice E 83, Class B-1 requirements and are recommended instead of strain gages for test specimens with gage lengths of \geq 25 mm.
+Calibrate extensometers periodically in accordance with Practice E 83.

-6.5 Allowable Bending-Analytical and empirical studies of the effect of bending on the cyclic fatigue behavior of advanced ceramics do not exist.
-Until such information is forthcoming, this practice adopts the recommendations of Test Method C 1273.
-However, unless all test specimens are properly strain gaged and percent bending monitored during testing there will be no record of percent bending for each test specimen.
-Therefore, verify the testing system using the procedure detailed in Practice E 1012 and Test Method C 1273 such that percent bending does not exceed five at a mean strain equal to either one half of the anticipated strain at fracture under monotonic tensile strength testing conditions or a strain of 0.0005 (that is 500 micro strain) whichever is greater.
-Conduct this verification at a minimum at the beginning and end of each test series as recommended in Test Method C 1273.
+6.5 Allowable Bending-Analytical and empirical studies of the effect of bending on the cyclic fatigue behaviour of CFCCs do not exist.
+Until such information is forthcoming for CFCCs, this practice adopts the recommendations of Test Method C 1275.
+However, note that unless all test specimens are properly strain gaged and percent bending is monitored during testing, there will be no record of percent bending for each test specimen.
+Therefore, verify the testing system using the procedures detailed in Practice E 1012 and Test Method C 1275 such that percent bending does not exceed five at a mean strain equal to either one half of the anticipated strain at the onset of the cumulative fracture process (for example, matrix-cracking stress) or a strain of 0.0005 (that is, 500 micro strain) whichever is greater.
+Conduct the verification at a minimum at the beginning and end of each test series as recommended in Test Method C 1275.
 An additional verification of alignment is recommended, although not required, at the middle of the test series.
-In addition, plot a curve of percent bending versus the test parameter (force, displacement, strain, etc.) to assist in understanding or determining the role of bending over the course of the wave form from the minimum to the maximum.
+In addition, plot a curve of percent bending vs. the test parameter (force, displacement, strain, etc.) to assist in determining the role of bending over the course of the wave form from the minimum to the maximum.

 6.6 Data Acquisition-If desired, obtain an autographic record of applied force and gage section elongation or strain versus time at discrete periods during cyclic fatigue testing.
 Either analog chart recorders or digital data acquisition systems can be used for this purpose although a digital record is recommended for ease of later data analysis.
 Ideally, use an analog chart recorder or plotter in conjunction with the digital data acquisition system to provide an immediate record of the test as a supplement to the digital record.
-Recording devices shall be accurate to 1.0 % of the recording range and shall have minimum data sampling and acquisition rates sufficient to adequately describe the loading cycle (for example, $\sim 100$ data points per cycle).
+Recording devices shall be accurate to 1.0 % of the recording range and shall have minimum data sampling and acquisition rates sufficient to adequately describe the loading cycle (for example, \sim 100 data points per cycle).